 What are the Benefits of a Dental Dam and Is It Really Necessary?

 Dentists use dental dams during endodontic procedures to create a safe operating environment.
 But what exactly are the benefits of using a dental dam?
-A dental dam:

-- keeps the treated area dry and free of blood or saliva when placing a filling, so that the adhesive may bond efficiently, making the filling more durable.
+- Keeps the treated area dry and free of blood or saliva when placing a filling, so that the adhesive may bond efficiently, making the filling more durable.

-- prevents the treated area from being exposed to bacteria in your saliva and oral cavity.
+- Prevents the treated area from being exposed to bacteria in your saliva and oral cavity.

-- protects your tongue and gums from irritation that could otherwise occur during treatment.
+- Protects your tongue and gums from irritation that could otherwise occur during treatment.

-- prevents the possibility of any materials or chemicals falling into your mouth or being ingested during treatment.
+- Prevents the possibility of any materials or chemicals falling into your mouth or being ingested during treatment.